Drive-By Truckers: 2009–2011: Departing New West Records

 After being released from New West Records, the Drive-By Truckers entered the studio throughout periods of 2009 and emerged with two albums' worth of material.
 The songs were divided between The Big To Do (2010) and the Drive-By Truckers "R&B Murder Album" Go-Go Boots (2011).
-The Big To-Do further brought media attention to the band, resulting in their highest chart success, appearances on David Letterman and Jimmy Fallon's late night shows, and a scheduled tour opening for Tom Petty & the Heartbreakers.
+The Big To-Do further brought media attention to the band, resulting in their highest chart success, appearances on the Late Show with David Letterman and Late Night with Jimmy Fallon, and a scheduled tour opening for Tom Petty & the Heartbreakers.
 During a performance on the Late Show with David Letterman in June 2011, the band played a cover of Eddie Hinton's song "Everybody Needs Love" and were asked by Letterman to play an encore.
 Along with John Hiatt, English band The Heavy and Alabama-based St. Paul and The Broken Bones, they are the only musical act ever asked to play an encore on his show.
 As the band's contract with New West Records expired after The Fine Print was released, the band signed and released The Big To-Do and Go-Go Boots on ATO Records.

 On April 17, 2010, the band released a single penned by Mike Cooley to commemorate Record Store Day.
 "Your Woman Is a Living Thing"/"Just Maybe" is the only record the Drive-By Truckers have released solely in a vinyl format.
 Digital downloads of the single can now be found on the band's website, as well as Facebook.
 Based on the success of the single, the band decided to release a limited edition (2,500 copies) special 10-inch 45 with two new songs, "The Thanksgiving Filter"/"Used to Be a Cop", on Black Friday of 2010.
 Both songs also appear on the album Go-Go Boots.

 New West Records released Ugly Buildings, Whores, and Politicians: Greatest Hits 1998–2009 on August 2, 2011.
 The announcement was immediately met with mixed receptions by fans.